livegnik/2way-poc-design/02-architecture/managers/06-acl-manager.md

 * Associated app identifier.
 * Associated domain identifier.
 * Schema-resolved type identifier.
-* Sync domain membership flags as resolved by Schema Manager.
+* Sync domain membership flags.

+These values correspond to the canonical object structures in `01-protocol/02-object-model.md`.

-Local graph state snapshot:
+#### Local graph state

-* Parents, Attributes, Edges, Ratings, and ACL objects referenced by the target, scoped to local storage.
+* Parents, Attributes, Edges, Ratings, and ACL objects required for evaluation.
-* Group membership edges and indices surfaced via authorized manager interfaces.
+* Group membership relationships resolved through authorized manager interfaces.
-* Other graph-derived relationships declared in schema as part of authorization constraints.
+* Other schema-declared graph relationships required for constraint evaluation.

+Only locally persisted and authorized data sources listed in `01-protocol/06-access-control-model.md` may be queried; transport metadata or remote peer claims are ignored.

-Policy material:
+#### Policy material

-* Compiled schema definitions covering mutability, creation permissions, allowed relations, cross-app/domain visibility, and graph-derived constraints for the object type.
+* Compiled schema metadata supplied by Schema Manager.
-* Schema-defined default ACL rules for the object type and app.
+* Schema-defined default ACL rules.
-* Optional object-level ACL overrides attached to the target Parent.
+* Optional object-level ACL overrides attached to the Parent.

+Overrides are stored using the ACL representation defined in `01-protocol/02-object-model.md` and evaluated under the precedence rules from `01-protocol/06-access-control-model.md`.

-### 4.2 Outputs
+### 5.2 Outputs

 The ACL Manager returns:

-* A binary decision, allow or deny.
+* A binary authorization decision, allow or deny.
-* A stable denial reason category suitable for logging and audit.
+* A stable rejection category suitable for logging and audit.

+Rejection categories map deterministically to the protocol errors in `01-protocol/09-errors-and-failure-modes.md` (for example `ERR_AUTH_ACL_DENIED`), ensuring consistent telemetry across managers.

-The ACL Manager does not emit events, write logs, or mutate state.
+The ACL Manager does not emit events and does not mutate state, matching the side-effect restrictions in `01-protocol/06-access-control-model.md`.

-## 5. Policy composition and evaluation model
+## 6. Evaluation order and execution model

-### 5.1 Evaluation order

-Authorization executes as a strict sequence of checks.
-Failure at any stage results in denial:
+Authorization is evaluated in a strict, linear sequence that mirrors the layers enumerated in `01-protocol/06-access-control-model.md`.
+Failure at any stage results in immediate denial.

-1. Ownership rules.
+1. Ownership resolution.
 2. Schema-defined defaults and prohibitions.
 3. App and domain boundary enforcement.
 4. Object-level ACL evaluation.
-5. Schema-declared graph-derived constraints, including group membership.

-No subsequent rule may override a failure from an earlier stage.

-### 5.2 Ownership semantics

-The owner of a Parent object is granted implicit privileges as defined by schema defaults.
-Ownership is derived from Parent authorship and is immutable.
-Remote and local operations attempting to mutate objects owned by another identity are denied unless schema defaults and ACL data explicitly permit the action.
-Ownership does not bypass schema constraints or remote execution constraints.

-### 5.3 Schema-defined defaults

-Schema metadata establishes the baseline authorization properties for each object type:

-* Mutability (mutable, append only, immutable) for each object type.
-* Which identities, apps, or domains may create instances of the type.
-* Allowed relations between object types.
-* Whether cross-app or cross-domain access is ever permitted.

-Schema validation occurs before ACL evaluation.
-No ACL may override schema-defined prohibitions or structural requirements.

-### 5.4 App and domain boundaries

-Operations are evaluated strictly within the requesting app_id and domain_id.
-Objects from other apps or domains are invisible unless schema metadata explicitly whitelists the relation.
-Cross-app or cross-domain reads and writes are denied by default, including during remote sync application.
-App identity never substitutes for user identity and cannot expand scope without schema approval.

-### 5.5 Object-level overrides

-Object-level ACLs may further restrict or extend access relative to schema defaults, subject to the following constraints:

-* Overrides must be structurally valid, schema-compatible, and version-supported.
-* Overrides may not violate hard constraints imposed by schema, execution context, or sync domain rules.
-* Overrides are applied after schema defaults and merged deterministically.
-* Explicit deny rules in overrides take precedence over grant rules.

-Invalid or unsupported object-level ACL data results in denial.

-### 5.6 Graph-derived constraints

-Schema may declare graph-derived constraints, such as membership edges, degree-of-separation limits, trust or rating thresholds, or other deterministic graph conditions, that must be satisfied before authorization succeeds.
-The ACL Manager evaluates these constraints using only locally available graph state.
-Group membership resolution must not require unauthorized graph reads, and derived constraints cannot contradict schema prohibitions.

-## 6. Local and remote execution constraints

-### 6.1 Local execution
+5. Graph-derived constraint evaluation.
+6. Remote execution constraint enforcement.

+No later stage may override a failure from an earlier stage, and earlier pipeline stages (structural validation, signature verification, and schema validation) must already have succeeded as described in `01-protocol/00-protocol-overview.md` and enforced for remote envelopes by `01-protocol/07-sync-and-consistency.md`.

+## 7. Ownership semantics

+* Ownership is derived from Parent authorship, exactly as defined in `01-protocol/06-access-control-model.md`.
+* Ownership is immutable and cannot be reassigned.
+* Owner privileges are defined exclusively by schema defaults, and only explicit ACL rules may extend those privileges within schema limits.
+* Ownership does not bypass schema prohibitions declared in `01-protocol/06-access-control-model.md`.
+* Ownership does not bypass remote execution constraints defined for sync flows in `01-protocol/07-sync-and-consistency.md`.
+* Attempts to mutate objects owned by another identity are denied unless explicitly permitted by schema and ACL rules, honoring the remote mutation prohibition in `01-protocol/06-access-control-model.md`.

+## 8. Schema-defined defaults and prohibitions

+Schema metadata defines, consistent with `01-protocol/06-access-control-model.md`:

+* Whether an object type is mutable, append-only, or immutable.
+* Which identities, apps, or domains may create objects of the type.
+* Which operations are permitted or forbidden.
+* Whether cross-app or cross-domain access is ever allowed.

+Schema-defined prohibitions are absolute and cannot be overridden by ACL data, per `01-protocol/06-access-control-model.md`.

+If schema metadata is missing or incomplete, access is denied, producing the schema-related rejection described in `01-protocol/09-errors-and-failure-modes.md`.

+## 9. App and domain boundary enforcement

+* All authorization is evaluated within the requesting app_id and domain, preserving the isolation boundaries described in `01-protocol/01-identifiers-and-namespaces.md`.
+* Objects outside the app or domain are invisible unless explicitly permitted by schema.
+* Cross-app reads or writes are denied by default.
+* Cross-domain reads or writes are denied by default.
+* App identity does not substitute for user identity.

+These rules apply identically for local execution and remote sync application per `01-protocol/06-access-control-model.md`.

+## 10. Object-level ACL overrides

+Object-level ACL overrides are attached as Attributes on Parent objects, following the ACL representation described in `01-protocol/02-object-model.md`.

+Rules:

+* Overrides must be well-formed and schema-compatible.
+* Overrides may restrict or extend permissions within schema limits.
+* Overrides cannot violate schema-defined prohibitions from `01-protocol/06-access-control-model.md`.
+* Explicit deny rules override allow rules.
+* Unsupported or malformed ACL data results in denial and produces the deterministic rejection outlined in `01-protocol/09-errors-and-failure-modes.md`.

+## 11. Graph-derived constraints

+Schema may declare graph-derived authorization constraints, including those enumerated in `01-protocol/06-access-control-model.md`:

+* Group membership requirements.
+* Relationship existence requirements.
+* Degree-of-separation limits.
+* Trust or rating thresholds.

+The ACL Manager evaluates these constraints using only local graph state.
+Unauthorized graph reads are not permitted during evaluation.
+If required state cannot be resolved safely, access is denied, matching the fail-closed rule in `01-protocol/06-access-control-model.md`.

+## 12. Local and remote execution constraints

+### 12.1 Local execution

 For local execution:

-* Schema defaults and object-level ACLs apply normally.
+* Schema defaults apply.
+* Object-level ACLs apply.
-* Ownership privileges apply as defined by schema.
+* Ownership semantics apply.
-* App and domain boundary enforcement applies identically.
+* App and domain boundaries apply.

-* App identity constraints apply.
+These local behaviors align with the baseline model in `01-protocol/06-access-control-model.md`.

-### 6.2 Remote execution
+### 12.2 Remote execution

-For remote execution, additional hard constraints apply:
+For remote execution during sync application, inside the envelope pipeline defined in `01-protocol/03-serialization-and-envelopes.md` and `01-protocol/07-sync-and-consistency.md`:

-* Remote operations must not rewrite or corrupt local history.
+* Remote operations must not rewrite local history; rewrite attempts map to `ERR_SYNC_REWRITE_ATTEMPT` in `01-protocol/09-errors-and-failure-modes.md`.
-* Remote operations must not mutate objects owned by local identities unless explicitly permitted by schema and ACL rules.
+* Remote operations must not mutate objects owned by local identities unless explicitly permitted, per `01-protocol/06-access-control-model.md`.
-* Remote operations must respect app, domain, and sync domain rules enforced by State Manager.
+* Remote operations must respect sync domain rules enforced by State Manager, including per-domain acceptance gates.
-* Remote operations must not access objects that are not visible within the targeted app_id and domain_id.
+* Remote operations must not access objects outside the permitted app and domain.

-Any violation of remote execution constraints results in denial regardless of ACL content.
+Any violation results in denial regardless of ACL content, and refusal reasons map to `01-protocol/09-errors-and-failure-modes.md`.

-## 7. Explicitly allowed and forbidden behavior
+## 13. Allowed and forbidden behavior

-### 7.1 Explicitly allowed
+### 13.1 Allowed behavior

 The ACL Manager may:

-* Cache compiled ACL rules and recent authorization decisions.
+* Cache compiled ACL data and recent decisions.
-* Query group membership through authorized manager interfaces.
+* Query group membership and relationships through authorized interfaces.
-* Use schema-precompiled metadata provided by Schema Manager.
+* Use schema-precompiled metadata that originated from the authorization inputs defined in `01-protocol/06-access-control-model.md`.

-### 7.2 Explicitly forbidden
+### 13.2 Forbidden behavior

 The ACL Manager must not:

-* Perform direct database access.
+* Access the database directly.
 * Mutate graph state.
 * Perform network communication.
 * Authenticate identities.
-* Infer permissions from peer identity, network origin, transport context, or other implicit metadata.
-* Bypass Schema Manager, Graph Manager, or State Manager boundaries.
-* Grant access based on incomplete, implicit, or partially parsed policy data.

-## 8. Interaction with other components

-### 8.1 Graph Manager

-Graph Manager invokes the ACL Manager for every graph mutation and for restricted reads.

-The ACL Manager returns allow or deny prior to any mutation.

-### 8.2 Schema Manager

-Schema Manager supplies precompiled default ACL rules and type metadata.

-The ACL Manager treats schema metadata as authoritative.

-### 8.3 App Manager and Auth Manager

-Identity and app context are resolved upstream.

-The ACL Manager assumes identity context is trusted or denies access if missing.

-### 8.4 State Manager

-State Manager determines sync domains and execution context.

-The ACL Manager enforces domain and remote constraints based on State Manager inputs.

-## 9. Failure and rejection behavior

-### 9.1 General rule

-Any ambiguity, missing data, or unsupported structure results in denial before any persistent write occurs.
-No partial writes are ever attempted after a denial.

-### 9.2 Missing identity

-If requester identity is absent:

-* Deny all operations unless explicitly permitted by schema-defined public access rules.

-### 9.3 Missing schema defaults

-If no schema-defined ACL exists for the target type:

-* Deny access.

-### 9.4 Malformed or unsupported ACL data

-If object-level ACL data is malformed or version-unsupported:

-* Deny access.

-### 9.5 Cache or internal failure

-Cache failures or internal evaluation errors must not affect correctness.

-Authorization proceeds without cache or denies if correctness cannot be guaranteed.

-## 10. Minimum correctness requirements

-* Authorization decisions must be deterministic.
-* Authorization must be enforced uniformly across all entry points.
-* Authorization must complete before any graph mutation.
-* No alternative authorization path may exist.
+* Infer permissions from transport metadata, which is explicitly forbidden in `01-protocol/06-access-control-model.md`.
+* Bypass Schema Manager, Graph Manager, or State Manager.
+* Grant access based on incomplete or implicit data.

+## 14. Manager interactions

+### 14.1 Graph Manager

+Graph Manager invokes ACL Manager for every mutation and restricted read, exactly as depicted in `01-protocol/00-protocol-overview.md`.

+The ACL Manager must return a decision before any write occurs to preserve the envelope validation order established in `01-protocol/03-serialization-and-envelopes.md`.

+### 14.2 Schema Manager

+Schema Manager provides authoritative schema metadata compiled from the object model described in `01-protocol/02-object-model.md`.

+ACL Manager treats schema metadata as final and immutable for the duration of any evaluation.

+### 14.3 Auth Manager and App Manager

+Identity and app context are resolved upstream via the OperationContext construction process in `01-protocol/00-protocol-overview.md`.

+If required context is missing, access is denied because the protocol forbids substituting transport metadata for authenticated context.

+### 14.4 State Manager

+State Manager supplies sync domain and execution context per `01-protocol/07-sync-and-consistency.md`.

+ACL Manager enforces remote constraints accordingly and denies access if State Manager inputs cannot be validated.

+## 15. Failure and rejection behavior

+### 15.1 General rule

+Any ambiguity, missing data, or unsupported structure results in denial, matching the fail-closed requirement in `01-protocol/06-access-control-model.md` and the rejection handling defined in `01-protocol/09-errors-and-failure-modes.md`.
+No partial evaluation or partial write is permitted.

+### 15.2 Missing identity

+If requester identity is missing:

+* Deny all operations unless schema explicitly permits public access, following the requirements spelled out in `01-protocol/06-access-control-model.md`.

+### 15.3 Missing schema defaults

+If schema-defined ACL metadata is missing:

+* Deny access, generating the schema-related rejection code from `01-protocol/09-errors-and-failure-modes.md`.

+### 15.4 Malformed ACL data

+If object-level ACL data is malformed or unsupported:

+* Deny access, treating it as an authorization failure per `01-protocol/09-errors-and-failure-modes.md`.

+### 15.5 Internal or cache failure

+If internal evaluation fails:

+* Deny access or bypass cache and re-evaluate.
+* Correctness always takes precedence over availability.

+## 16. Readiness and liveness guarantees

+* ACL Manager is considered ready once schema metadata is loaded, mirroring the readiness expectations in `01-protocol/06-access-control-model.md`.
+* ACL Manager has no long-running state.
+* ACL Manager failure results in fail-closed behavior across the system, ensuring the guarantees described in `01-protocol/06-access-control-model.md`.